GatorQueen/GatorQueen/README.md

 ### Hi there 👋

 I try to incorporate all of my interests in my coding.
 Currently, I'm working on a database that encompasses my large crystal collection, and I hope to unveil it to other individuals of similar interest!
 I also decided to take a herbal plant medicine class to learn more about natural healing.
 I'm a mixed-media artist.
-In my spare time, I crochet and create cross-stitch patterns in my spare time.
+In my spare time, I crochet and create cross-stitch patterns.

 <!--
 **GatorQueen/GatorQueen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.